paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

 approach.
 Overall, this approach has four steps:

 1. Practice the skill directly
-2. Find improvable subskill
+2. Find an improvable subskill
 3. Drill the subskill
-4. Integrate subskill in drect practice again
+4. Integrate the subskill into the direct practice again

 ### Tactics for Drills